 There are cases where when you ask natives why the sentences are structured like this and that, they don’t know the answer.
 So, sometimes the latter is better because they learn it manually.

-If you’re still not confident talking to the natives, then there’s one effective way.
+If you’re still not confident talking to the natives, there’s one effective way.
 Talk to yourself.
-Have a conversation with yourself.
+Have a conversation.
 Ask some questions and of course, you have to prepare the answers as well (I mean who else).

 This is not a grammar competition, so don’t worry about it.
 Remember, the main reason you do this is to build your confidence.

 What this means is that whenever you read anything in the language you’re learning, read it out loud.
-No one is going to criticize you.
+No one is going to criticize your pronunciation.
 This is the time, people!

 Have you experienced reading an English blog(s) where the words that are being used are way beyond your knowledge and you have to literally google what they mean so you can understand the context?